Easy Cable Socks – free pattern and tutorial

 Easy Cable Socks – you can download a PDF copy of the pattern here.

 These cabled socks are constructed as top-down socks with a gusset heel.
 The heel is knitted in crossed rib stitch which creates a durable, cushioned heel.
-This pattern will created a medium-sized sock.

 2.5mm needles – I use a 30cm circular needle but DPNs or an 80cm circular for magic loop will also work